CueMeet/CueFlies/docs/docs/guide/basic-features.md

 ## Calendar Views

-CueCal provides a clean and intuitive interface to view your schedule:
+CueFlies provides a clean and intuitive interface to view your schedule:

 ### Month View
 - Monthly calendar overview with easy navigation